zulip/docker-zulip/UPGRADING.md

-If you are using an earlier version of `galexrt/docker-zulip` which used the `quay.io/galexrt/postgres-zulip-tsearchextras:latest` Postgres image, you need to run a few manual steps to upgrade to the `zulip/zulip-postgresql` Postgres image (because we've significantly upgraded the major postgres version).
+If you are using an earlier version of `galexrt/docker-zulip` which used the `quay.io/galexrt/postgres-zulip-tsearchextras:latest` PostgreSQL image, you need to run a few manual steps to upgrade to the `zulip/zulip-postgresql` PostgreSQL image (because we've significantly upgraded the major postgres version).

-These instructions assume that you have not changed the default Postgres data path (`/opt/docker/zulip/postgresql/data`) in your `docker-compose.yml`.
+These instructions assume that you have not changed the default PostgreSQL data path (`/opt/docker/zulip/postgresql/data`) in your `docker-compose.yml`.
 If you have changed it, please replace all occurences of `/opt/docker/zulip/postgresql/data` with your path.

-1. Make a backup of your Zulip Postgres data dir.
+1. Make a backup of your Zulip PostgreSQL data dir.

 2. Stop all Zulip containers, except the postgres one (e.g. use `docker stop` and not `docker-compose stop`).

-3. Create a new (upgraded) Postgres container using a different data directory:
+3. Create a new (upgraded) PostgreSQL container using a different data directory:

    ```shell
    docker run -d \